 One way oil can get into the combustion chamber is through worn valve guides and/or seals.
 Often, the issue is most noticeable upon startup and goes away quickly.

 If your engine’s piston rings or cylinder walls are worn, oil can sneak past the rings and into the combustion chamber.
 The end result is often gray-white smoke coming from your car’s tailpipe.

 Positive Crankcase Ventilation (PCV) System Malfunction

-An issue with the positive crankcase ventilation (PCV) system, such as a stuck closed PCV valve, can cause excessive oil consumption and white-gray smoke from the exhaust.
+An issue with the positive crankcase ventilation (PCV) system, such as a stuck PCV valve, can cause excessive oil consumption and white-gray smoke from the exhaust.

 Failed Turbocharger (If Equipped)